-44. Appendix 3: Dissertation Development and Progression
+46. Appendix 3: Dissertation Development and Progression

 Embarking on doctoral research is a life-changing journey, a quest.
 Before you can change your world, you must be changed by the quest of preparation.
-The journey will require your growth in the virtues of a Christian scholar: humility, wonder/curiosity, teachability, discretion, teamwork, courage, and perseverance.
-Humility is the spiritual protection against the deadly vice of pride, because knowledge puffs up.
-Wonder and curiosity is a virtue that fuels learning and it must be fanned into flame even when the research road is long and weary.
+The journey will require your growth in the virtues of a Christian scholar: humility, wonder and curiosity, teachability, discretion, teamwork, courage, and perseverance.
+Humility is the spiritual protection against the deadly vice of pride because knowledge puffs up.
+Wonder and curiosity are virtues that fuel learning and must be fanned into a flame even when the research road is long and weary.
 Teachability is needed to receive guidance from research advisors even when you do not fully understand their reasons for requiring some adjustments to your plans.
-Discretion is the scholarly virtue for learning when to assert your ideas and preferences and when to gratefully receive guidance; wisdom is needed to know when to stand for your ideas and when to submit to the yoke of mentors.
+Discretion is the scholarly virtue for learning when to assert your ideas and preferences and when to receive guidance gratefully; wisdom is needed to know when to stand for your ideas and when to submit to the yoke of mentors.
 The ability to work in a team and to build teamwork and cooperation will be needed to get other's help to collect your data and do your research.
-Courage is called for to stand up for your sense of calling about your research even when advisors may not fully grasp your research vision; courage is also needed to win allies where you will do your data collection.
-Finally, without perseverance you will never finish!
+Courage is called for so as to stand up for your sense of calling about your research even when advisors may not fully grasp your vision.
+Courage is needed to win allies to provide access to a population where you will do your data collection.
+Finally, without perseverance, you will never finish!